bitcoin-dot-org/Bitcoin.org/_includes/ref/bitcoin-core/rpcs/intro.md

-Starting in Bitcoin Core version 0.7.0, the RPC interface supports request batching as described in [version 2.0 of the JSON-RPC specification][JSON-RPC version 2.0].
+Starting in Bitcoin Core version 0.7.0, the RPC interface supports request batching as described in [version 2.0 of the JSON-RPC specification][JSON-RPC request batching].
 To initiate multiple RPC requests within a single HTTP request, a client can `POST` a JSON array filled with Request objects.
 The HTTP response data is then a JSON array filled with the corresponding Response objects.
 Depending on your usage pattern,